 Braxted Park Rd, Nr Great Braxted, Essex, CO5 0QB

-A commission for P&O entitled 'About Face', by Maurice Blik, is currently being installed in the courtyard of the Stable Studios at Regent's Quarter development, Kings Cross, London, by BAM Construction.
-The two-part bronze sculpture depicts a weathered male head looking up from the ground towards a gold-leafed portrait of a female on the opposite wall.
+'About Face', a sculpture for which I was commissioned by P&O, has been installed at Stable Studios in the Regent's Quarter development at Kings Cross, London.
+The two-part bronze sculpture depicts a weathered male head looking up from the ground towards a gold-leafed female portrait on the adjascent wall.

-The ravaged male head symbolises the past heavy industry and physical labour of the area, whilst the serene, golden female head conveys aspiration and gazes towards the future.
+The male head symbolises a history of heavy industry in the area, whilst the female head conveys aspiration as she gazes towards the future.